Rabbi D. Zvi Aviner

 Negative and Positive aspects

-Moses too, in the Ten Commandments of Sinai, refers to the topic of IDOLATRY in two parts:
+Moses, in the Ten Commandments of Sinai, presents the two sides of IDOLATRY:

-A negative Commandments: “Thou shall not have other Gods over my Face…” which prohibits the idols
+The negative side: “Thou shall not have other Gods over my Face…” where the idols are forbidden.

 What constitutes an idol?